Darthagnon/oss-enterprise/CODE_OF_CONDUCT.md

 ## Stay on topic
 Keep discussion around pull requests and issues relevant to the initial topic.
 Don't hijack others' issues.

+## Write with style
+Programming is boring.
+Funny, relevant commit messages are good.
+Except for internationalisation (i18n), programming and comments should be English, preferably British spellings and SI/metric measurements.
+Masculine pronouns only, for conciseness, elegance and consistency with Latin languages.
+That said, if you want to show off your flair for stylish writing and multilingual skills, go for it!
+Style and skill take precedence.